-CHECKLIST

-Check that you're up to date with the Policy, Organisation and Rules (POR).
+CHECKLIST Check that you're up to date with the Policy, Organisation and Rules (POR).
 You'll find a full menu of resources online at tinyurl. com/z874qz2.

-Take the Cub Scout Promise Challenge and renew your Promise in a wild and adventurous location then share via stories.scouts.org.uk and cubs100@scouts.org.uk.

-Download the Promise Party resource pack and start planning your own wild and adventurous celebrations. tinyurl.com/z6t569a

-OTHER DATES

-3-9 October

-Dyslexia Awareness Week

-Talk to Scouts about dyslexia and other disabilities and help them work towards their Disability Awareness Activity Badges.
-Visit tinyurl.com/ hkvauof for more information.

-7-9 October

-Great Tower's 80th birthday

-Visit one of the oldest Scout Adventure centres to celebrate Great Tower's birthday! tinyurl. com/zgr47et

-10 October

-World Mental Health Day

-Promote mental wellbeing and support young people with mental health issues.
-Visit tinyurl.com/jnoblhx for info.

-NOVEMBER
+Now that it's getting darker a lot sooner, use the longer evenings to plan night walks, equipping your Group with torches and reflective clothing.
+Download the Promise Party resource pack and start planning your own wild and adventurous celebrations - tinyurl.com/z6t569a.
+OTHER DATES 3-9 October Dyslexia Awareness Week Talk to Scouts about Dyslexia and other disabilities and work towards their Disability Awareness Activity Badges. members.scouts.org.uk/ supportresources/2415/dyslexia 7-9 October Great Tower's 80th birthday Visit one of the oldest Scout Adventure centres to celebrate Great Tower's birthday!
+10 October World Mental Health Day Promote healthy emotional wellbeing and support young people with mental health issues with the help of this info: tinyurl.com/jnoblhx.